jronallo/iiif-image/readme.md

 ### TODO
 - Error handling.
 - Test output images are the correct dimensions.
+- Test that ICC color profiles are handled properly.
 - Add extractor for TIF and JPEG images that only uses sharp.
 Could be convenient but is this a use case anyone has?
 - Separate tests for each manipulator.
 Currently only sharp is turned on.
 - Module for taking parameters and creating a valid IIIF Image Request URI.